-Both buyers and sellers can benefit from hiring a real estate attorney, whether the transaction is related to a home for personal use or as an investment property.
-Investment properties, especially, “involve tax considerations that most buyers and sellers aren’t equipped to handle on their own,” says Whitman.
+Both buyers and sellers can benefit from hiring a real estate attorney, whether the transaction is related to a home for personal use or an investment property.
+Investment properties in particular “involve tax considerations that most buyers and sellers aren’t equipped to handle on their own,” says Whitman.

 - New Hampshire

 - New York

 - South Carolina

 - West Virginia

 Whether mandated or not, however, a real estate lawyer can be an invaluable ally, particularly for the buyer, says Shavon Jones, an attorney based in Miami.

 “There are many risks involved with forgoing the services of a real estate attorney,” Jones says.
 “I’ve had people come to me when deals fall through, fighting over the deposit money or who’s going to pay for a leaky roof or crack in the foundation.
 I’ve had sellers receive better offers and look for ways to back out of the agreement they signed with the current buyer, too.”

 If you do plan to work with an attorney, enlist him or her well before you sign a purchase agreement.
 “Many sellers and buyers wait until after they have signed the purchase contract to hire an attorney, but by then they may have committed to unfavorable contract terms that the attorney could have helped them with,” says Whitman.

 When hiring an attorney, be clear about exactly what you want them to do (for example, help you draft an offer).
 Also, ensure you understand what their caseload is like with respect to handling yours in a timely manner, how they bill and what they bill for.